Ensemble Variational Fokker-Planck Methods for Data Assimilation

 \paragraph{Cauchy observation errors}

-Here, the observation operator is, again, defined as $\Hobs(\x) = \x$ with unbiased Cauchy observation error with the parameter $\gamma = 1$ for each state.
-The analysis RMSE for these experiments are reported in \cref{fig:lorenz-63-cauchy} for various ensemble sizes $\Nens$.
-For the ETKF, ewe used with multiple choices of using an approximate $\*R$ and inflation, but the filter would ultimately diverge, and hence has not been reported in \cref{fig:lorenz-63-cauchy}.
+Here, the observation operator is, again, defined as $\Hobs(\x) = \x$ with unbiased Cauchy observation error with the parameter $\gamma = 1$ for each state. { The analysis RMSE for these experiments are reported in \cref{fig:lorenz-63-cauchy-armse} for various ensemble sizes $\Nens$.
+When the observations errors are sampled from the tail end of the Cauchy distribution, the flow filters end up moving the particles towards the observation that may not lie on the Lorenz '63 manifold.
+Over time, this can build up and cause filter failure.
+For the ETKF, {we} used with multiple choices of using an approximate $\*R$ and inflation, but the filter would ultimately diverge, and hence has not been reported in \cref{fig:lorenz-63-cauchy-armse}.
 We believe that ETKF -- based on Gaussian theory -- cannot deal with the pathological nature of the Cauchy distribution.